Drama and Camp

 Joan Crawford is Mildred and Ann Blyth, is Veda, the most ungrateful daughter in cinema history.
 It’s drama and camp blended to perfection, and we are watching Michael Curtiz’s 1945 film noir masterpiece “Mildred Pierce”.

 Just One Cough!

-Actually, she does make it back to Glendale but in an oxygen tent.
-As a result, one of the best moments in the film, the saddest and also the campiest, is when poor Kay takes her last breath.
+She does make it back to Glendale but in an oxygen tent.
+As a result, one of the best moments in the film, the saddest and the campiest, is when poor Kay takes her last breath.
 Even before Joan or Veda has had time to react, the nurse is turning off the precious oxygen.

 This scene never ceases to send me into paroxysms of laughter.
 And then you realize that the amazing gift of “Mildred Pierce”, just like “Baby Jane”, is that it plays as drama and camp simultaneously with no dichotomy involved.
 Directors Michael Curtiz and Robert Aldrich pulled off a rare feat.
 And for that, I am always incredibly grateful.